elunna/nerfhack-changelog/README.md

 * dwarven items frequently spawn as fixed.
 * The ring of levitation is a valid starting ring.
 * Cursed food items will no longer tame or pacify monsters.
+* Cursed gems count as attacks when thrown at unicorns.
 * Blessed food items are rotten much less often.
 * Eucalyptus leaves can never be rotten unless cursed.
 * Zapping eggs with cancellation sterilizes them (from HackEM).